leoneckert/so-confidential/README.md

 chosen trend word is the title

 // find a way to include randomness (trending screw can be turned too) and a preference of recent sentences

+ Start with for loop to find the sweet spots for the trending word values.
+Also return blacklist.
+Use blacklist also when evaluating the sentences (trending word plus blacklist word minus)